bennKaoutar/symfony4_CRUD/README.md

 ## install dependecies using " composer install" command
 ## create a migration file using "php bin/console doctrine:migrations:diff" command
 ## migrate to database using "php bin/console doctrine:migrations:migrate" command

+# Run in a server
+## use "php bin/console server:start"